yezyilomo/last-card-game/README.md

 # Project Scenario
 Boredom is situation that actually meets anyone at a certain point, it may either be for a short time, in a while or lifetime.
-The most affected people are those in situations such as admitted patients in hospital for certain treatments, disable people, older people and many other stigmatized people in the society, yet many of them have access to digital devices such as PCs, smartphones etc.To reduce the boredom state there is a need that a person should recreate.
+The most affected people are those in situations such as admitted patients in hospital for certain treatments, disable people, older people and many other stigmatized people in the society, yet many of them have access to digital devices such as PCs, smart phones etc.To reduce the boredom state there is a need that a person should recreate.
 In our own decision we decide the best way to solve the boredom problem is by playing LAST CARD game.

 Last card is a popular card game played in Tanzania, especially in schools, public venues, at home and working places, So it is not just some kind of fancy name for a card game but it is a big hit.
 The game has a set of rules that are to be followed and these are similar to some other rules in games like Uno and Mau Mau though there are other several rules that differentiate it from the these games.
 Since the game uses a deck of card, it's appropriate to illustrate the structure of deck of card first before explaining the rules of the game